-Patterson, a Republican, was the representative for New Jersey's 1st congressional district from 1925 to 1927.
+Patterson was the representative for New Jersey’s 1st congressional district and was a Republican.
+He served from 1925 to 1927.

 From Jul 1919 to Mar 1927, Patterson missed 296 of 810 roll call votes, which is 36.5%.
 This is much worse than the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.